The Friends of Llandaff Cathedral organise a number of events throughout the year. See below for some of our past and future events.

 Please put the dates of the Annual Festival weekend in your diaries.

-As usual, the programme on the Saturday will contain a tour of the cathedral, concentrating on one particular theme of interest, the AGM, the Annual Lecture which this year will be given by Rachel Howells who is currently in charge of the restoration of the Marshall painting, Choral Evensong, and the Festival Dinner.
-The Festival Eucharist will be on the Sunday morning.
+As usual, the programme on the Saturday will contain a tour of the cathedral, concentrating on one particular theme of interest, the AGM, the Annual Lecture which this year will be given by Rachel Howells who is currently in charge of the restoration of the Marshall painting, followed by a cup of tea and Choral Evensong, The Festival Eucharist will be on the Sunday morning.
 We very much hope that by the time we get to the AGM the Marshall painting will be back and on display in the cathedral.

 Full details will be available nearer the time together with the Annual Report.